onmomo/lms-squeeze-plex-hub/README.md

 ## Installation

-### Manual Installation (Recommended for Development)
+### Manual Installation

 1. Clone this repository
-2. Ensure the plugin directory is named exactly:
+2. Ensure the plugin directory is named exactly: SqueezePlexHub
 3. Restart LMS after any change
    > LMS does **not** hot-reload plugins